 Down syndrome, also called trisomy 21, is the most common chromosomal abnormality in newborns, occurring in about one of every 700 births.
-Normally, a person has 46 chromosomes, each of which are made up of thousands of genes, which are located inside all cells in the body.
-Genes direct all the cells' activities, including growth, development and body functions.
+Normally, a person has 46 chromosomes, each of which is made up of thousands of genes, which are located inside all cells in the body.
+Genes direct all the cells' activities, including growth, development, and body functions.
 Each child inherits 23 chromosomes from the mother and 23 from the father, for a total of 46.

 In most cases of Down syndrome, there is an extra copy of chromosome 21, giving that person 47 chromosomes instead of the usual 46.
 There are also rare cases when a parent carries a subtle abnormality on chromosome 21 that is passed to a child and causes Down syndrome.
-Children born with Down syndrome typically have moderate to severe mental retardation, a characteristic physical appearance (flat face, slanting eyes), and other health problems.
+Children born with Down syndrome typically have moderate to severe developmental disability, a characteristic physical appearance (flat face, slanting eyes), and other health problems.
 Life expectancy for a person with Down syndrome is about 50 years.

 Down syndrome may affect any pregnancy but some women are at higher risk than others, including those who: